dmayerdesign/funk/README.md

 🎸 Funk provides clean abstractions and simple build tools designed to keep messy details away from your groove.
-It sits on top of [Ionic](https://ionicframework.com/), [Angular](https://angular.io), and [Firebase](https://firebase.google.com) so it can easily be deployed as a cross-platform (browser, mobile and desktop) application.
+It sits on top of [Ionic](https://ionicframework.com/), [Angular](https://angular.io), and [Firebase](https://firebase.google.com) so it can easily be deployed as a cross-platform (browser, mobile, and desktop) application.

 ## Using Funk